 How are US cruise lines and airlines affected by these changes?

-Cruise lines have the more severe potential to be affected by the policy change for the most unusual reason.
+Cruise lines have the more severe potential to be affected by the Helms-Burton portion of the policy change for the most unusual reason.
 Cruise ships stop in several different Cuban ports of call, but the most popular one is Havana.
 The portion of the Port of Havana where cruise ship dock was owned by a Cuban citizen prior to the Revolution.
 The legal heir is a US citizen who lives in England, and the United States government knows him as certified foreign claim number CU-2492.
 According to the US Department of Justice’s Foreign Claims Settlement Commission, Behn is the rightful owner of Havana Harbor, which was taken from Behn’s family when the socialist government nationalized property without compensation.
 If (or when) Title III is fully enforced, cruise lines using Havana Harbor can be held liable under US law.

 This being said, Pedro Freyre, chairman of international practice at Akerman LLP, a major Miami law firm, told the Washington Post that although the State Department said there would be “no exemptions” for lawsuits against Cuba investments, the law contains a cutout for technology and travel-related business that would appear to exempt US airlines and cruise ships traveling to Cuba.
-However, the more immediate impact would be economic, as only US citizens with relatives still in Cuba could legally fly or cruise there.
+However, the more immediate impact would be economic, as only US citizens with relatives still in Cuba could legally fly there.
 Demand for flights and cruises from the US to Cuba could significantly drop, resulting in fewer flights and revised sailings to avoid economic losses.

 What are cruise lines saying?